 - Determine whether the app would be a search function for recipes on the internet or have the recipes written and included specifically for Cravings;

 - include more detailed nutritional information and advice for people changing diets;

 - include information on the benefits of eating ethically and sustainably, then design that into an encouraging rewards programme; and

-- investigate the potential to incorporate a non-wastage of food aspect into the app, potentially re-designing it for a ‘waste not, want not’ functionality.
+- investigate the potential to incorporate a non-wastage of food aspect into the app, potentially re-designing it to a 'waste not, want not' functionality.